Ifan24/GPT_subtitles/README.md

 - [Whisper Model](https://github.com/openai/whisper) (small): ~461 MB
 - Facebook M2M100 Model: ~2 GB (Optional, you can also use Google Translate API with googletrans, or Whisper's transcribe)
+- OpenAI API key (Optional, if you want to use GPT-3.5 for subtitle translation)

 # Installation
 1. Clone this repository.